benbjohnson/litestream.io/content/reference/config.md

 Litestream should manage.
 In addition, there are global variables that can be applied to all replicas.

-The default path for the configuration file is `/etc/litestream.yml`.
+If the `-config` flag is not specified, Litestream will attempt to read `litestream.yml` from the current directory and then fallback to using `/etc/litestream.yml`.

 ### Variable expansion